-‘The Masked Singer UK’ Spoilers: Badger’s Latest Clues Gives Away Their Identity
+'The Masked Singer UK' Spoilers: Badger's Latest Clues Gives Away Their Identity

 This week, Badger switched it up and performed Aerosmith's signature song "I Don't Wanna Miss A Thing."
 Like their first performance, they proved once again that they are a well-trained singer with versatility.

 Even though the panel seems very confused about who Badger is.
-Social media believe they’ve figured out who they are.
+Social media believes they've figured out who they are.

 "I really think Badger is Ne-Yo.
 Sounds JUST like him.
 Y'all can't change my mind on this," one user tweeted.